Updated August 25, 2023

 The Greek islands always deliver on superb beaches, balmy waters and lush scenery.
 Myrtos Beach in Kefalonia is widely considered to be one of the most beautiful beaches in the world, with pure white pebbles that glisten against the lush green mountainside – it’s reachable by a long winding road.

-Zante is another popular choice, with Navagio Beach or ‘Smugglers Bay’ the most famous due to the shipwreck on its shores – a boat and BBQ trip is one of the best ways to experience the gorgeous bay.
-Over in Crete, the lagoon of Balos is famous for its turquoise waters and white sands.
+Zante is another popular choice for beaches, with Navagio Beach or ‘Smugglers Bay’ the most famous due to the shipwreck on its shores – a boat and BBQ trip* is one of the best ways to experience the gorgeous bay.
+Over in Crete, Balos Lagoon is famous for its turquoise waters and white sands.
 You can reach it by venturing down a dirt track or by taking a boat from Kissamos.

 There’s far more to the White Isle than neon lights and pounding beats, and Ibiza’s northern side boasts some of the most picturesque beaches in the Balearics.
 Portinatx and Puerto San Michael sit amid pine-clad hills and are popular with families and couples, while Santa Eulalia on Ibiza’s south-eastern coast boasts a vibrant marina, galleries and two spotless beaches.